pgporada/getting-started-with-terraform/README.md

 * Written in Go so it's stupid fast and a tiny binary

 - - - -
-# Getting Started
+# Prep Work

 Make sure you have terraform, aws, and jq installed.
-I am an Ansible guy, so I will be leveraging that to gpg verify/install Terraform for me.
+I am an Ansible guy, so I will be leveraging that to gpg verify/sha256sum/install Terraform for me.
 You can copy/paste this entire block.

     sudo pip install --upgrade awscli ansible
     sudo yum install -y jq